myself379/static-site/content/posts/neo-vim-conqurer-of-completion.md

 ?>
 ```

 That is it!
-Now every IDE would not be squawking for error messages in your `rou
-tes.php` and `route/web.php` or `User::get()` in your controllers
+Now every IDE would not be squawking for error messages in your `routes.php` and `route/web.php` or `User::get()` in your controllers